 Watson rapidly blinked his eyes before opening the book.
 They burned from excess of concentration dedicated to the day which had passed like the shadows in an Autumnal garden: so slowly they were barely perceptible in the sun, but shifting with minor nuances of light so that suddenly the plants would seem the same grey as a watercolour sky.
 Where had this time gone?
 Watson did not know, but he knew that it had gone quickly.
-He rubbed the side of his crumpled face as he thought of the important events in his life: birth, school, trip around Europe (the best jam and cream scones are still British), Barts medical school, passing exams, Netley, Dad’s death, India, Afghanistan (what a bloody bad idea that was, disastrous), Mary, Barts but qualified, marriage, apartment (no dogs policy, huh!), promotion, tired… The images flicked in front of his minds’ eye slowly at first, akin to a child curling the plastic pages of a photo album and drawing them over to reveal the next twist in their history, but as the past neared the present Watson’s memories shortened and flashed by like the landscape as viewed from a train window.
+He rubbed the side of his crumpled face as he thought of the important events in his life: birth, school, trip around Europe (the best jam and cream scones are still British), Barts medical school, passing exams, Netley, Dad’s death, India, Afghanistan (what a bloody bad idea that was, disastrous), Mary, Barts but qualified, marriage, apartment (no dogs policy!), promotion… The images flicked in front of his minds’ eye slowly at first, akin to a child curling the plastic pages of a photo album and drawing them over to reveal the next twist in their history, but as the past neared the present Watson’s memories shortened and flashed by like the landscape as viewed from a train window.
 It was becoming a blur, a… bore.
 But he was a top (or near the top anyhow) doctor and surgeon, how could that be?
 He directed lives away from death on an almost daily basis, for God’s sake!
 On days when he wasn’t performing minor surgeries!
 Or teaching!
 What was more exciting than that?
-Just a few hours ago he had, um… Complained to a fellow that fewer and fewer critical or rare cases were being admitted and the ER might be downsized in order to reduce costs and death rates on technicalities.
+Just a few hours ago he had… Complained to a fellow that fewer and fewer critical or rare cases were being admitted and the ER might be downsized in order to reduce costs and death rates on technicalities.
 Fantastic.

 Watson opened his eyes.
 Sherlock still lay there.
 Funding cuts had not taken him away.

 ‘Sorry about that.
 It’s been a long day.
 I’d better start- actually, might get a coffee beforehand, do you mind?
-Oh no, wait, we’ve only six minutes left.
+Oh, wait, we’ve only six minutes left.
 I must’ve really drifted off there.’
 Here Watson now drifted off again, observing the minute flutter of the skin on the patient’s lips as he breathed perfectly evenly, whilst the doctor sighed heavily.

 ‘Sorry.
 I’d best be off then.’
 He stood and turned to gather his coat from the back of the chair.